How to Answer “Why Do You Want to Leave Your Current Job?”

 How long you have worked at a job is irrelevant if your commute causes you discomfort.
 A straightforward explanation for why you may wish to leave your current employment can be to commute more conveniently.
 Simply tell the recruiter that you require a location closer to your home and that this current position is ideal.

-There are certain things you shouldn’t mention as a reason for leaving a previous job.
+There are certain things you shouldn’t mention while answering “why do you want to change your current job”.
 We have made a list of them below:

 1. Clash with your Boss